MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 One practice falling under collective code ownership is having a team having a common coding style.
 By this I don't mean a thick document outlining exactly how everything is done and dictated by the architects in the architect forum - that doesn't work.

 I rather mean a team having a common understanding on what coding style their groups has.
-To have a common understanding, teams need to look and discuss code as a group reguarly.
+To have a common understanding, teams need to look and discuss code as a group regularly.

 #### Collaborative Coding ####

-One of the best way to achieve a common style is to support collaborative coding.
+One of the best ways to achieve a common style is to support collaborative coding.
 There are several different types of collaborative coding.
 On the diagram I have put up, the further right you go the more collaborative you become.
-Now, for those not familiar with different forms of collaborative coding, pair programming is when two programmers sit infront of one computer solving a problem together.
+Now, for those not familiar with different forms of collaborative coding, pair programming is when two programmers sit in front of one computer solving a problem together.
 Mob programming is when several people sit in front of a single machine solving a common problem.

-Now, typically when I talk about collaborative coding someone will ask how can one justify the costs of two or more people doing one persons job?
+Now, typically when I talk about collaborative coding someone will ask how can one justify the costs of two or more people doing one person’s job?
 I mean, surely if you have two programmers, they should be programming on their own work on their own machines otherwise you are not being efficient.

 The best way I can explain why these forms of programming work is by explaining what we mean when we say that someone is programming.
 Programming is not about typing, it's about problem solving.
 Depending on the problem being solved, there are many advantages to having more than one person working on the same problem.
 When we talk about pair programming or mob programming we are in effect doing group problem solving.

-Now a quick side note - one of the big complaints I have with most of corporate South Africa is that we are not making our work environments condusive to collaborative work.
-I see too many cubicles and desks that are not condusive to people sitting together or communicating effectively.
+Now a quick side note - one of the big complaints I have with most of corporate South Africa is that we are not making our work environments conducive to collaborative work.
+I see too many cubicles and desks that are not conducive to people sitting together or communicating effectively.
 The type of environments I want to see are ones where the background noise is reduced and the collaborative signal is amplified.

 ----------------------------------------------------------------------------------------------------

 ### Test Driven Development & Automated Testing ###

 So, you have created a collaborative environment, the people are working well together, where do you go from here?
-There are a number of practices you can consider, as the last practice I'm going to talk about today, I would be doing you an injustive if I didn't speak about automated testing and test driven development.
+There are a number of practices you can consider, as the last practice I'm going to talk about today, I would be doing you an injustice if I didn't speak about automated testing and test driven development.

 In recent years I have noticed the growth in popularity of test driven development.
 However, in discussions with people who have not practiced any form of test driven development before, I find they get confused between test driven development and automated tests in general.